 Additionally, over the past year, Department members have increased participation in industry memberships, trainings, and certifications, developing stronger skills, experience and acumen in the day-to-day responsibilities and demands of the job.
-Because of this, MWDOC has provided professional training opportunities to Member Agency communicators at the bimonthly Public Affairs Workgroup (PAW) meetings to ensure we are all better equipped to effectively communicating a conservation message, responding to a specific water-related piece of legislation, or while in an Emergency Operations Center (EOC) during a disaster, these skills are critically important.
+Because of this, MWDOC has provided professional training opportunities to Member Agency communicators at the bimonthly Public Affairs Workgroup (PAW) meetings to ensure we are all better equipped to effectively communicate regional messages to the public, and to various stakeholders.
+Whether it be communicating a conservation message, responding to a specific water-related piece of legislation, or while in an Emergency Operations Center (EOC) during a disaster, these skills are critically important.